0xdefendA/defenda-data-lake/README.md

 An AWS-native, serverless log management system to allow you to ingest unstructured JSON, normalize & enrich it and store it in Athena for queries and analysis.

 ## Video intro
-Here's a brief video intro to the data lake
+Here's a brief video intro to the data lake.

 [![video intro](http://img.youtube.com/vi/eYQ0gjTMVhc/0.jpg)](http://www.youtube.com/watch?v=eYQ0gjTMVhc "defendA security data lake")

 ## Why?